Javier Fernández (figure skater): Personal life

-Career
+Competitive skating career

 Early career

 Fernández started skating at the age of six, after his older sister began taking lessons.
 For a while, he also played soccer, tennis, and ice hockey, but dropped the other sports to focus on skating at age eight.
 He skated at a small rink in the San Martín district before switching a year later to a rink in Majadahonda.
 One of his earliest coaches was Carolina Sanz, who stated that he had natural talent but initially lacked discipline.

 Fernández landed his first triple jump at the age of 12.
 He had to leave Majadahonda after his sister decided to switch to the Jaca skating club, which offered to cover her costs.
 The youngest Fernández joined his sister in Jaca six months later.

 Fernández began skating in senior events in the 2006–2007 season, but failed to qualify for the free skate at the European Championships and the World Championships in his debut season.

 After two years in Jaca, where he had been teased and discouraged by a lack of improvement in his skating, he returned to Madrid and considered switching to hockey.